telerik/kendo-ui-core/docs/AngularJS/Troubleshooting/common-issues.md

 # Common Issues

-This page provides solutions to common issues you may encounter while working with Kendo UI widgets in AngularJS.
+This page provides solutions to common issues you might encounter while handling Kendo UI widgets in AngularJS.

 ## Performance

 ### Widgets Are Not Initialized

-The Kendo UI controls are designed to evaluate all `tag` attributes, even HTML attributes, that match their specific options.
+The Kendo UI controls are designed to evaluate all `tag` attributes&mdash;even HTML attributes&mdash;which match their specific options.
 Each widget has a specific list of options that is used.

-If any of the defined attributes cannot be found in the `$scope`, the widget puts its initialization on hold.
-Hence, the widget would never initialize.
+If a defined attribute cannot be found in the `$scope`, the widget puts its initialization on hold and the widget itself is not initialized.

-For instance, a DatePicker with an empty `value` attribute would not initialize, as demonstrated in the example below.
+For example, a DatePicker with an empty `value` attribute will not initialize, as demonstrated below.

 ###### Example